maoberlehner/markus-oberlehner-net/content/blog/setting-up-a-vue-project-with-webpack-4-and-babel-7.md

 ## Wrapping it up

-Although I'd not recommend to roll your own build setup for large scale applications (use [vue-cli](https://github.com/vuejs/vue-cli) instead), I find it very useful to know at least the basics of how to configure webpack.
+Although I'd not recommend to roll your own build setup for large scale applications (use [vue-cli](https://github.com/vuejs/vue-cli) instead), **I think it is important to know at least the basics of how to configure webpack**.

-Also, it can be very useful to set up your own build process for small scale or experimental applications and although doing so is still not as straight forward as I'd wish, webpack 4 is a huge step in the right direction.
+Also, it can be very useful to set up your own build process for small scale or experimental applications and although doing so is still not as straight forward as I'd wish, webpack 4 is a huge step forward in that regards.